 While there were high hopes for Gilead Sciences’ experimental anti-viral remdesivir, it has shown minimal benefit despite being able to shorten recovery times in hospitalized adults with COVID-19.
 As of November, the WHO has discouraged the use of the drug as the agency’s review of data from four different clinical trials yielded no worthy effect on mortality, need for mechanical ventilation, time to clinical improvement or any other important patient outcomes.
 However, to potentially improve its effects, Eli Lilly’s anti-inflammatory JAK inhibitor baricitinib was approved by the FDA in October for use in combination with remdesivir.

-On the other hand, the corticosteroid dexamethasone became the first and only drug that has been shown to lower mortality in seriously ill COVID-19 patients, reducing deaths by as much as one-third in mechanically ventilated patients and one-fifth in patients only requiring oxygen support.
+On the other hand, the corticosteroid dexamethasone became the first drug shown to lower mortality in seriously ill COVID-19 patients, reducing deaths by as much as one-third in mechanically ventilated patients and one-fifth in patients only requiring oxygen support.

 Antibody drugs were also developed as targeted COVID-19 treatments.
 Bamlanivimab, an antibody drug against SARS-CoV-2 designed via a partnership between Eli Lilly and AbCellera, as well as a dual antibody cocktail (casirivimab and imdevimab) from Regeneron, won EUAs from the FDA in November.